Shipping with this method takes 3-5 days

 What Atorvastatin Is and How It Works

-We work with licensed, vetted partner pharmacies internationally to supply authentic brands and a wide selection at affordable pricing.
+We source through licensed, vetted international partner pharmacies so you can access authentic brand medications and a wide selection at affordable pricing.

 Dosage and Usage

-- Usual starting dose: 10–20 mg once daily; some high-risk patients may start at 40 mg.
+- Typical starting dose: 10–20 mg once daily.
+Some high‑risk patients may start at 40 mg.

-- Do not leave tablets in a hot car or in direct sun.
+- Do not leave in a hot car.
+Avoid freezing temperatures.

 Benefits and Savings